Liver cancer

 • imaging tests such as an ultrasound, a CT scan or MRI scan to see what your insides look like

-• a liver biopsy, where they take a tiny bit of your liver and look at it with a microscope.
+• liver biopsy, where they take a tiny bit of your liver and look at it with a microscope.

 Most people who have these tests find out they don’t have liver cancer, but it’s important to check.